Our guide to the difference between rubber and silicone dildos.

 Certainly size and shape are important when choosing your perfect dildo, but the sex toy material it’s made from is also an important consideration; the material effects the feel, weightiness and sensations of a dildo, as well as how easy it is to clean and care for.

 Silicone is an expensive raw material and its manufacture process is time-consuming, intensive and sensitive to environmental conditions.
+It is the best sex toy material, by a mile, but this does mean that an artisan, ethically-produced silicone dildo is not the cheapest dildo on the block.

 With a dildo in each hand it is easy to feel the difference between dildo materials - but of course, this is less easy over the internet!